lapalb/CompilerDesignLab/assignment10/assignment10.md

      {
        total[i]=X[i]+Y[i];
      }
    Compare the performance of the loop unrolled version with the naive version.
-What will be the effect if we go on increasing the loop unrolling factor.
+What will be the effect if we go on increasing theloop unrolling factor.

 4. Implemention matrix multiplication using loop tiling with a blocking factor 4.
 Consider A and B as 16 x 16 matrices and multpliply them to obtain the matrix C using loop tiling.
 Compare the basic and loop tiled approaches with respect to performance.